Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Panama has various private hospitals with U.S. affiliations that offer specialized care and are well-positioned to serve the demand generated from medical tourism.

 Running water is available in almost all parts of the country and is usually potable.
 Bottled water or boiling before use is necessary only in rural areas and small towns in the provinces.
-No vaccinations are required to visit Panama, but travelers not vaccinated for COVID-19 may be required to quarantine in designated hotels at their own expense.
+No vaccinations are required to visit Panama, but travelers not fully vaccinated for COVID-19 (at least with two doses) must have a negative COVID test (antigen or PCR).

 Local Time, Business Hours, and Holidays